 Vector Ecology and Environment

-Our research interests include any thing from ecology to molecular biology of medically important arthropods, particularly mosquitoes that transmit pathogens such as Malaria parasites and dengue virus in Africa and Southeast Asia.
+Our research interests include anything from ecology to molecular biology of medically important arthropods, particularly mosquitoes that transmit pathogens such as malaria parasites and dengue virus in Africa and Asia.
 We are also interested in their relationships with environmental variables and development of environmentally friendly vector control tools.

 Members